Skip to contents

 modelFrame, x, y

-logical value indicating whether to return model matrix, dependent vector and model matrix as a part of output.
+logical values indicating whether to return model matrix, dependent vector and model matrix as a part of output.

 contrasts